DNSCrypt/dnscrypt-proxy/README.md

 # dnscrypt-proxy 2

-A client implementation of the DNSCrypt protocol.
+A modern client implementation of the DNSCrypt v2 protocol.

 ## Current status/features